Stella-IT/docs.stella-api.dev/src/getting-started/README.md

 ## Registering Applications
 In order to use API on your application, you need to create an oAuth2 Application on Stella IT Accounts.
-Please head to [Stella IT Accounts MyApps Page](https://accounts.stella-it.com/myApps) to create an application.
+~~Please head to [Stella IT Accounts MyApps Page](https://accounts.stella-it.com/myApps) to create an application.~~.

+Currently automatic generation of application is not supported.
+Please contact us at: [developers@stella-it.com](mailto:developers@stella-it.com) to create API Client ID.